turingschool-examples/mod0resources/hallgren_owen_resources.md

-MDN
+MDN,
-stack overflow
+stack overflow,
-my dad
-youtube
+and Youtube.